add-am/RcTools/README.md

 df <- score_to_grade(df, RiparianValueScore)
 ```

-By default, because this function is meant to directly follow the
-`value_to_score()` function, therefore it will also detect if the
-supplied column name ends in “Score” and if so will replace it with
-“Grade”.
-This just keeps the column names cleaner.
-Thus, the final
-output would look like this:
+The final output would look like this:

 | RiparianValue | RiparianValueScore | RiparianValueGrade |
 |---------------|--------------------|--------------------|